ericjanto/personal-blog/content/posts/2020-06-07-haskell-list-comprehension.md

 In our example, we **generate** a set of values from the list `1..5` .
 We bind each element of the list to `x`.
 In the expression (before `|`) we defined that every element (`x`) should be multiplied by `10`.
 Therefore, our resulting list is `[10,20,30,40,50]`.

 If you didn't completely understand what I was talking about, don't worry!
 Just re-read the important paragraphs and each time it should make a bit more sense.

-### Fundamental Understanding

-Our [prof](https://en.wikipedia.org/wiki/Philip_Wadler) liked to describe the process of list comprehensions as "swoosh", meaning that we can imagine list comprehension as something that manipulates *all* list elements *at the same time*.
-In contrast, recursion was described as "ticky ticky ticky", something which manipulates a list item successively – I know, some weird first year teaching techniques.
-But they really helped me to understand those processes, so no blame at this point.

 ### Predicates